Try these easy picnic cakes... simple to make and great

 This makes it easy to cut slices to be shared around.

 This has to be one of the best favorite cakes, with prunes!

 This topping is great for carrot cake and muffins too... any easy picnic cake really!

 - Up to 12 tablespoons icing sugar... less if you wish

 - 1/2 teaspoon Vanilla Essence

-Whizz altogether in a food processor and use a spatula or knife to cover top of cake... when it is cold.
+Whizz altogether in a food processor, use a spatula or knife to cover top of cake...when it's cold.

 It will melt if cake is still hot!